Arc'teryx Creston - Women's Review

 Venting and Breathability

-Despite manufacturer claims of high breathability, we feel they are fairly average for a pair of hiking shorts.
-The material is stiffer than many of the others, and we found our skin to pool sweat much more than the top performers.
-Still suitable for hot days in general, we aren't as comfortable when things get super sweaty, particularly around the waistband.
+Despite manufacturer claims of high breathability, we feel they are actually fairly average for a pair of hiking shorts.
+The material is stiffer than many of the others, and we found our skin to pool sweat much more than the top performers in this category.
+Still suitable for hot days in general, we aren't as comfortable when things get ultra sweaty, particularly around the waistband.

-Our lead tester discovered that when carrying her phone in either of the pockets, her sweat would eventually drench the phone.
+Our lead tester discovered that when carrying her phone in either of the back pockets, her sweat would eventually drench the phone.
 To mitigate this from happening, she had to continually switch pockets on longer hikes if it was hot out.
-This is somewhat normal for other shorts, too, but the Creston's material seems to absorb less of the moisture, leaving more for the phone (or whatever items you're carrying) to sit next to.
+This is somewhat normal for other shorts, too, but the Creston's material doesn't seem to ventilate or absorb much of the moisture, leaving more for the phone (or whatever items you're carrying) to sit next to over time.
+This could be due to the excellent nature of the pair's water resistance, which does affect the material's ability to breathe.

-This is the one metric in which the Creston out-performs the majority of others.
+This is the one metric in which the Creston out-performs the majority of others in the group.
 When splashed, water beads beautifully and very little absorbs, even if we leave the water there for nearly half-an-hour.
-The beads roll off, and the amount that did soak in dries within minutes.
-This makes the pair all the more appealing as a reliable backwoods companion.
+The beads roll-off and the amount that did soak in dries within minutes.
+This makes the pair all the more appealing as a reliable backwoods companion, which is why this feature gets its own weighted score.
+We believe the technical advantage of water resistance is worth noting, even if it detracts from breathability (but hopefully not too much).

 We aren't surprised to find high quality and high price for a piece of Arc'teryx apparel.
-If you can foot the bill, you won't be disappointed.
+Known as a very technical and performance-oriented brand, if you can foot the bill, we feel that you won't be disappointed.
 The unique combination of fit, style, and function is worthwhile.
 The Creston is made in Myanmar (Burma) and comes with a limited lifetime warranty.

-As one of the cutest pairs of athletic shorts we've had the pleasure of testing, it's easy to overlook the relatively average performance.
-For all intensive hiking purposes, they are durable, athletic, and comfortable.
+As one of the cutest pairs of athletic shorts we've had the pleasure of testing recently, it's easy to overlook the relatively average performance, but at least they are consistent.
+For all intensive hiking purposes, they are durable, athletic, and comfortable enough for a long summer of both outdoor expression and indoor fun.
+We happily award them Top Pick for Style and Function.

 — Sara Aranda